 You’ll need to comply with the Act if you provide conveyancing services as part of the sale or purchase of real estate.

 If you provide any of the services outlined above, you’ll have to comply from 1 July 2018.

 To get ready, you’ll need to take a number of steps beforehand.
 For more information, see “What do I have to do to comply with the AML/CFT Act?”

 The services provided by conveyancers are at risk of being used by criminals to launder proceeds of crime.

 Introducing AML/CFT measures will deter criminals from using your services and help detect them if they do.

 Importantly, it will also strengthen the overall AML/CFT system.
-For example, conveyancers may detect ‘red flags’ that banks and other financial service providers who interact with the same customers may not pick up, because you may have more information about the people and funds involved.
+For example, a conveyancer may detect ‘red flags’ that might not be picked up by banks or other financial service providers who interact with the same customers.
+That’s because you may have more information about the people or funds involved in a particular transaction

 The greater the AML/CFT risks your business faces, the more you’ll have to do to manage these risks.
-A small firm with long-term local clients will likely have fewer obligations under the AML/CFT Act than a large firm with clients around the world.
+A small firm with long-term local clients may have fewer risks than a large firm with clients around the world.